cezny/Model-Free-Deep-Reinforcement-Learning/README.md

 # Model Free Deep Reinforcement Learning

 This repository contains Temporal Difference Learning and it's variants.
 In particular, there is Deep Q-Learning, in combination with different training tricks like Experience Replay, Dueling and Double Q-Networks.
 The Open AI Gym environments used are Cartpole-v0, MountainCar-v0 and SpaceInvaders-v0.
+This was implemented as part of the course 10703 (Deep Reinforcement Learning and Control) at CMU.

 Requirements:

 1. TensorFlow
 2. Keras
 3. PyTorch